Vivian-hihi/SequoiaDB/doc/src/document/reference/Sequoiadb_command/SdbCollection/dropIdIndex_en.md

 ##DESCRIPTION##

-Drop the $id index in the collection, and prohibit update and delete operations.
+Drop the $id index in the collection.
+And prohibit the operation of update or delete.

 ##RETURN VALUE##